 You see canonical names only; OEM-native identifiers never appear in the response.

-Per-OEM rate limits are honoured automatically.
-A burst of expedited reads against the same device coalesces; the platform enforces a minimum gap.
-Short cache TTLs paired with high read volumes will not inadvertently DDoS the OEM.
+In live, per-OEM rate limits are honoured automatically.
+A burst of expedited reads against the same device coalesces; the platform enforces a minimum gap, so short read intervals paired with high volumes will not inadvertently flood the OEM.
 For state changes that require sub-minute reaction, prefer webhooks over polling.push.completed and push.failed events deliver to your registered endpoint with retry and signature verification built in.
-Polling is the right default for dashboard-style displays, where the user accepts the visible cache freshness.
+Polling is the right default for dashboard-style displays, where the visible freshness window is acceptable.

 |---|---|